Updated May 2019 for warm weather! Check out what’s new.

 1 pair of Icebreaker Oasis merino wool leggings to go under your jeans in sub 30 degree weather.
 With some luck, sometimes you can snag a pair out of season for $20 at a T.J.Maxx.

-If you have some time, keep an eye on your local department stores and you may find a pair of $20 with patience.
+- Any jeans with > 20% polyester.
+Polyester mix jeans are incredibly durable, insanely light, comfortable and surprisingly stylish even on business trips.
+They hold their shape well and dry out quickly.
+Keep an eye on your local department stores and you may find a pair of $20 with patience.
 Whatever you do, don’t travel with cotton jeans — your everything thanks you.

 3 pairs of ExOfficio Boxer Briefs.
 Yep, time for fancy underwear.
 Anything that isn’t 100% cotton will do, but polyester is the way to go since you have to sink wash them every (other?) day anyway.
 My pairs pilled a bit when I first got them, but haven’t gotten any worse after 2 years of constant use.